Alex-MacLean/TheLegendOfHerobrine-SpringToLifeCompat/README.md

-# The Legend of Herobrine Spring to Life Backport Compatibility
+# The Legend of Herobrine Spring to Life Compatibility
 Adds Spring to Life Backport Compatibility to The Legend of Herobrine

 **Homepage**: https://herobrinemod.com